 By checking credit, lenders get an overview of past payment history.
-Lenders use this information — along with other information such as annual income, revenue, and debt-to-income ratio — to determine if borrowers are able to make their loan payments.
+Lenders use this information — along with other details, such as annual income, revenue, and debt-to-income ratio — to determine if borrowers can make their loan payments.
 Borrowers that don’t meet the requirements of a lender may be turned down for a loan.
-In other situations, borrowers may be approved, but saddled with higher fees or interest rates.
+In other situations, borrowers may be approved but saddled with higher fees or interest rates.
 In many cases, they will have to put up collateral to secure the loan.

 Now that you understand why lenders check credit scores, let’s explore the reasons why borrowers would seek out lenders that don’t perform credit checks.

 The good news is that most lenders perform a soft credit pull during the initial prequalification stage.
-A hard credit pull is performed later in the process, after you have decided to move forward with receiving the loan.
+A hard credit pull is performed later in the process once you have decided to move forward with receiving the loan.

 How To Check Your Credit Score